Dining Club Card FAQs

 Last year I had more money on my card when I began the semester.
 How will I get through the year on less money?

 Since the food cost is significantly discounted, the plan amounts are designed to allow students the same purchasing power as last year for equivalent meal plans.
-Any additional money added to the plan goes directly to Omni funds and can be fully used for Restaurants and discounted Dining Hall purchases.
+Any additional money added to the plan goes directly to Flex Dollars and can be fully used for Restaurants and discounted Dining Hall purchases.
 No additional costs are assessed for the semester’s membership fee.